agile-ventures/TaaS/README.md

 **Do not forget to replace the NodeUrl per your environment!**

-Please make sure to check the [documentation](https://docs.tezoslive.io/docs-getting-started/docs-using-docker) for additional information .
+Please make sure to check the [documentation](https://docs.tezoslive.io/docs-getting-started/docs-using-docker) for additional information.
 #### Configuration needed

 Provide a configuration for `Pusher.Web` project in